Globally distributed environmental justice resistance against extractive corporate networks: Methods

-As represented in Fig.~\ref{fig 2: visual representation} (C), let us suppose that \textit{Actor 1} and \textit{Actor 2} belong to \textit{Country A}, while \textit{Actor 3} belongs to \textit{Country B} and \textit{Actor 4} belongs to \textit{Country C}.
+As represented in Fig.~\ref{fig 2: visual representation}C, let us suppose that \textit{Actor 1} and \textit{Actor 2} belong to \textit{Country A}, while \textit{Actor 3} belongs to \textit{Country B} and \textit{Actor 4} belongs to \textit{Country C}.
 If \textit{Actor 1} and \textit{Actor 2} are both connected to \textit{Actor 3}, and \textit{Actor 3} is connected to \textit{Actor 4}, then the aggregated country--country network will contain an edge between \textit{Country A} and \textit{Country B} with weight $w_{AB}$ equal to the sum of co-occurrences between actors in those two countries, and an edge between \textit{Country B} and \textit{Country C} with weight $w_{BC}$ defined analogously.

+Similarly, we analyzed the \textit{country degree}, defined as the number of distinct countries connected to a given country.
+Formally, let $C$ be the set of countries and let $w_{pq}$ denote the weight of the edge between country $p$ and country $q$, defined as the total number of co-occurrences between actors headquartered in $p$ and $q$.
+The country degree of country $p$ is defined as:

+where $\mathbf{1}(\cdot)$ is the indicator function.
+Thus, $k_p$ counts the number of distinct countries with which country $p$ shares at least one co-occurrence in environmental conflicts.

-Therefore, in this final step, the information about the country where the conflict takes place is no longer retained explicitly, since the aggregation is performed on the basis of actors' headquarters.
-However, this transformation makes it possible to investigate the transnational structure of co-engagement across countries and to identify which national contexts are more interconnected through actors participating in shared socio-environmental conflicts.
+Therefore, in this final step, the information about the country where a conflict takes place is no longer retained explicitly, since aggregation is performed on the basis of actors' headquarters.
+In addition, any information about intra-country links is lost.
+However, this transformation makes it possible to investigate the transnational relations to identify which national contexts are more interconnected through actors participating in shared environmental conflicts.